joshtynjala/actionscript-3.0-developers-guide/display/using-the-drawing-api/creating-gradient-lines-and-fills.md

 using the Graphics object.
 When drawing with the Graphics object, you draw what exists at those coordinates in the gradient matrix.
-Even if you use one of the shape methods of a Graphics object such as `drawRect()`, the gradient does not stretch itself to the size of the shape that is drawn—the gradient’s size must be specified in the gradient matrix itself.
+Even if you use one of the shape methods of a Graphics object such as `drawRect()`, the gradient does not stretch itself to the size of the shape that is drawn—the gradient's size must be specified in the gradient matrix itself.

 The following illustrates the visual difference between the dimensions of the